Broadening traits of importance: changing breeding goals and selection indices

 Changes to veterinary biological approvals (Regulations, sections 120 ff) are addressed under Goal 4.

-Changes to transport of animals (Regulations sections 136ff) are also addressed under Goal 4.
+Changes to transport of animals (Regulations sections 136ff) are addressed under Goal 9, Human relations with animals.

 Pay farmers to keep heritage breeds